What Are Mesothelioma Settlements?

 Individuals who have developed mesothelioma from asbestos exposure may be eligible for a mesothelioma settlement.
 Your lawyer will have to prove your illness was directly caused by exposure to the manufacturer’s asbestos-containing materials.

-How long does a mesothelioma claim take?
+How long does it take to settle a mesothelioma case?

 Most settlements from mesothelioma lawsuits are paid out within one year.
 This timeline can depend on several factors such as how quickly the defendant decides to agree to the settlement, the number of manufacturers being sued, and which state you are filing in.